Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \subsection{Bifurcation diagrams of Boyd's families}

+Boyd remarks~\cite[p.
+28]{B} that it is easy to see that the bifurcation diagrams for families from Theorem~\ref{thm:Boyd} are Cantor sets.
+He does not give the proof, so we present this argument for completeness in this section.

-For convenience we will work only with $C^\infty$-families.
-Let us fix a~$C^\infty$ family~$V$ for which the assumptions and conclusion of Theorem~\ref{thm:Boyd} hold.
-The existence of such family is more or less obvious: it suffices to take a vector field~$v \in \N$ and start rotating it in a vertical strip to the left from~$\Sigma$.
-An explicit construction of of such family can be found in~\cite{PM} in the proof of Lemma~4 at p.~186 (see also~\cite[p.~464]{KH}).
-We take as our~$V$ a family like that, i.e., we require that outside some vertical strip that contains no singularities and is close to~$\Sigma$ the vector fields of our family are exactly the same for all parameter values.
+Consider a family~$V$ as in Theorem~\ref{thm:Boyd}.
+The existence of such a family is obvious: one can take a vector field~$v \in \N$ and start rotating it in a vertical strip near~$\Sigma$, on the ``incoming'' side; an explicit construction can be found in~\cite[p.~186]{PM} (see also~\cite[p.~464]{KH}).